-Truth: Sexual violence rarely happened in Nati communities before colonization.
-White Buffalo C Woman said, "Even in thought, women are to respected."
+Truth: Sexual violence rarely happened in Native communities before colonization.
+White Buffalo Calf Woman said, "Even in thought, women are to be respected."

-Lie: Women often provoke sexual assault by how they a or dress; they ask for it.
+Lie: Women often provoke sexual assault by how they act or dress; they ask for it.

 Truth: This is a poor excuse and a lie.
-Rape is not a crin of passion or "lust."
-It is about misogyny (women-hatir and power and control.
+Rape is not a crime of passion or "lust."
+It is about misogyny (womenhating) and power and control.